MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/error-handling-in-mapi.md

 - COM
 ms.assetid: 99e2c485-af84-46f4-84b4-fca2117b5a21
 description: "Last modified: March 09, 2015"
 ---

-# Error Handling in MAPI
+# Error handling in MAPI

 **Applies to**: Outlook

 Success, warning, and error values are returned using a 32-bit number known as a result handle, or HRESULT.
 An HRESULT is really not a handle to anything; it is merely a 32-bit value with several fields encoded in the value.
 A zero result indicates success and a nonzero result indicates failure.